FusionAuth/fusionauth-site/site/_posts/2022-06-28-remix-demo.md

 ## Why not use Remix's authentication?

 The Remix team ships an auth solution with the Indie and Blues stacks, and a very similar one with the Grunge stack.
 You can see components like join, login/logout, and protected pages in the Notes sample app (`/app/routes/notes`) and in the Jokes sample app that you can build by following the [documentation](https://remix.run/docs/en/v1/tutorials/jokes).
 Basically these sample apps check the database to see if a user with a particular username and password exists, and if so they set an encrypted session cookie with the userId.
-Subsequent pageloads that require auth will check for the existence of the userId in the database and redirect elsewhere if it doesn't exist.
+Subsequent page loads that require auth will check for the existence of the userId in the database and redirect elsewhere if it doesn't exist.

 This solution is appealingly straightforward and might be sufficient for low-risk uses like the demo -- most people aren't going to care too much about protecting their joke collection, in this case authentication mostly is intended to identify who added which joke to the app -- but modern auth solutions give you far higher levels of security and functionality if deployed properly.
 For instance, an authentication server such as FusionAuth can very easily allow you to: